tap349/tap349.github.io/_posts/2017-11-24-dry-rb-dry-validation.md

 - by their name (atom and hash)

-  predicate names are passed to some macro - `value` method looks like macro as well (but most generic one):
+  predicate names are passed to some macro - `value` method looks like a macro as well (but most generic one):

   ```ruby
   required(:foo).value(:int?)